Tim Houston: Political career

 On November 27, 2012, Houston won the Progressive Conservative nomination in the riding of Pictou East for the 2013 Nova Scotia general election.

 Houston was elected MLA of Pictou East on October 8, 2013, with 48.05% of the vote.
 He was re-elected on May 30, 2017 with 73.9% of the vote.

-Houston introduced the Pregnancy and Infant Loss Awareness Act in October, 2017 which passed with all-party support.
-The bill establishes October 15 as a day of awareness about miscarriage, still birth and infant death.

 On November 19, 2017, Houston announced his candidacy for the leadership of the Progressive Conservative Party of Nova Scotia.
 Houston was elected leader of the Progressive Conservative Party after the first ballot results were announced on October 27, 2018, at the party's leadership convention in Halifax.
 He earned 48.96% of the points on the first ballot, leaving other candidates no clear path to victory.
 The other candidates conceded after the first ballot.

 Houston has been publicly open to the option of fracking in Nova Scotia.
 During his time as finance critic in 2016, Houston criticized the Liberal government of the time for not permitting fracking, stating "You can't hold industry and people hostage to your own political wills.
 You have to, kind of, explain to people what you're doing and why you're doing it".
 In 2025, Houston's majority government put forward legislation to lift the moratorium on fracking for onshore gas, as well as the ban on uranium exploration and mining.

 Houston has been critical of the Conservative Party of Canada's 2025 federal election campaign.